 - Kidney Disease (National Kidney Foundation)

-- Kidney Disease Basics (National Kidney Disease Education Program)
+- What Is Chronic Kidney Disease?
+(National Kidney Disease Education Program)

 - Kidney Disease Tests for Diagnosis and Evaluation (American Association for Clinical Chemistry)

 Managing Kidney Disease can be a confusing experience for newly diagnosed patients and their caregivers.
 To learn about the specific kinds of providers that might make up your health care team, as well as the services, programs, support groups, and organizations that can help you manage, visit the Managing Kidney Disease page.

 Mobile apps and tools can provide you with easy-to-use information and resources that can serve as one part of your overall strategy to become and stay healthy.